christocdas0/reactVideoPlayer/README.md

-# Diployed App url :
+# Hosted version App url :
     https://65d0df8a0e2459b95304dd1c--guileless-gelato-30bdbe.netlify.app/
 # How to run this App in locally ?
 ## step-1